Amy Berkower, Chairman of Writers House

 Liza Wachter co-founded the Rabineau Wachter Literary Agency (now RWSG Literary Agency) with Sylvie Rabineau in 2000.
 RWSG is a Los Angeles literary agency that represents exceptional writers of books, film and television.
 In addition to representing the dramatic rights to books, RWSG maintains a top tier roster of film and television writers.
 Prior to RWSG, Liza was an editor at Birch Lane Press.
 Before that, Liza worked as an attorney at the New York firm of Shearman and Sterling.
 Currently, she serves on the Board of The Paris Review.
 She lives in Los Angeles with her husband and three children.

-Michelle Wing, author and organizer
+Michel Wing, author and organizer